-- 63.1 Candidates for the degree must obtain credit in at least eleven courses which must include the following: - 63.1.1 Journalism and Media Studies 1, 2, 3 and 4; and - 63.1.2 all the required courses in a subject to be selected from those major subjects listed in Rule H.7 or Rule S.8 of the Faculty of Science Rules, or Human Kinetics and Ergonomics or Information Systems, or Management. - 63.1.3 No student may register for any course in Management or Information Systems, unless Management or Information Systems is intended as a major. - 63.2 The remaining courses must be selected from those Humanities courses listed in Rule H.5; provided that: - 63.2.1 Candidates who select a major subject from Rule S.8 must select ancillary courses as prescribed in Rule S.23.
+- 63.1 Candidates for the degree must obtain credit in at least eleven courses which must include the following: - 63.1.1 Journalism and Media Studies 1, 2, 3 and 4; and - 63.1.2 all the required courses in a subject to be selected from those major subjects listed in Rule

+H.7 or Rule S.8 of the Faculty of Science Rules, or Human Kinetics and Ergonomics or Information Systems, or Management.

+- 63.2 The remaining courses must be selected from those Humanities courses listed in Rule H.5; provided that: - 63.2.1 Candidates who select a major subject from Rule S.8 must select ancillary courses as prescribed in Rule S.23.